zincdigitalofmiami/CBI-V13/ALL_STEPS.md

 Common issues and fixes
 - Database not reachable in app
   - Ensure DATABASE_URL is set in Render and locally
-  - Ensure sslmode=require if Neon enforces SSL
+  - Include sslmode=require if your provider enforces SSL
   - Check db/session.py uses SQLAlchemy URL with +psycopg2 (matches .env.example)
 - Ingestion fails (yfinance)
   - Retry; ensure outbound internet allowed in your environment